Won Buddhism: Founding of Won Buddhism

-According to Won Buddhism tradition, he began asking questions about universal phenomenona at age 7 and expanded his inquiries to problems of life and death and existence.
+According to Won Buddhism tradition, he began asking questions about universal phenomena at age seven and expanded his inquiries to problems of life and death and existence.
 He began his quest by praying to mountain spirits for four years, following this with equally unsuccessful questioning of those considered enlightened teachers.
 Finally, he spent several years in deep observation and contemplation, often in harsh physical conditions.
 By the age of 25, he was viewed as a lost soul by his fellow villagers.
 On April 28, 1916, he claimed to have experienced enlightenment and entered a state of nirvana.
 Won Buddhists annually celebrate this date as Great Enlightenment Day.

-Sotaesan did not set out specifically to embrace Buddhism.
-Rather, after his enlightenment he examined various religions.
-His thought contained Confucian and Daoist elements, but after reading the Diamond Sutra he determined that his beliefs aligned most closely with the teachings of the Buddha.
+Sotaesan did not set out specifically to embrace Buddhism; rather, after his enlightenment he examined various religions.
+Although his thought contained Confucian and Taoist elements, after reading the Diamond Sutra he found himself predisposed to Buddhism.